goatfiles/dmscripts/README.md

 + dm-usbmount - mount/unmount usb drives using dmenu.
 No fancy daemon required
 + dm-music - Dmenu as your music player
 + dmyoutube - Youtube subscriptions without an account or the API tying you down.
++ dmwifi - Connect to wifi using dmenu.

 # Contributing